DESI DR1 Ly{\alpha} 1D power spectrum: The Fast Fourier Transform estimator measurement

 \paragraph{Data availability} \

 The DESI spectra and associated catalogs from \dronefull~are publicly available\footnote{ \url{https://data.desi.lbl.gov/doc/releases/dr1/}}.
-All the plots of this article are generated with \texttt{picca}$^{\ref{igmhub/picca}}$ (9.12.3) and \texttt{p1desi}~\git{corentinravoux/p1desi}{} (2.0.1).
+All the plots of this article are generated with \texttt{picca}$^{\ref{igmhub/picca}}$ (9.17.0) and \texttt{p1desi}~\git{corentinravoux/p1desi}{} (2.0.2).
 All the data points of the figures in this article will be made available upon publication according to the data management policy of DESI.
 All the data points of the figures and measurements in this article are made available according to the data management policy of DESI\footnote{ \url{https://doi.org/10.5281/zenodo.17100308}}.